frostyfaust/README-Generator/README.md

 ## Description

-This README generator is application that works through the user's terminal, utilizing Node.js and Inquirer, to help build a professional README.md file for the users' desired repo.
+This README generator is an application that works through the user's terminal, utilizing Node.js and Inquirer, to help build a professional README.md file for the users' desired repo.

 ## Mock Video